 - Results of investigations, such as laboratory tests, x-rays

 - Relevant information from other health professionals, relatives or carers

 How we keep your information confidential and safe

 Everyone working for our organisation is subject to the Common Law Duty of Confidence.
 Information provided in confidence will only be used for the purposes advised, unless there are other circumstances covered by the law.
-The NHS Digital Code of Practice on Confidential Informationapplies to all NHS staff and they are required to protect your information, tell you of how it will be used, and allow you to decide if and how your information can be shared.
 Our staff are expected to make sure information is kept confidential and receive regular training on how to do this.

 The health records we use are electronic and / or on paper.
 We use both working practices and technology to ensure that your information is kept confidential and secure.
-Your records are backed up securely in line with NHS standard procedures.
 The information we hold is kept in secure locations, is protected by appropriate security and access is restricted to authorised personnel.

 We also make sure external data processors that support us, are legally and contractually required to prove they operate securely in processing data that could or does identify a person.